Select one prompt from each group of the three groups below. Respond to each selected prompt in 100 words or fewer (<100 words each; 300 words total).

 This question lives and dies by our understanding of that delta.
 Without the context, your accomplishment may seem… kinda impressive?
 But we won’t know much about how much of a DIFFERENCE you made.
 It’s inside THAT aspect that we can gauge just how much of a change agent you can be.
 And based on that, ponder what your future potential is like.

 I am out of my comfort zone when:

 The key here is that you have to be comfortable ADMITTING to something.
 Meaning, if there isn’t any discomfort along the way, you’re probably not doing it right.
 We need to feel uncomfortable – as you did – when you take us through the quick version of this story.
 We need to understand where you were comfortable, and why you felt uncomfortable when pushed outside that zone.
 It’s not enough to drop us into the “outside of comfort zone” and just tell us THAT this thing was outside your comfort zone.
 We need to know what it means, and the only way to do that is for you to establish the “normal” first.
 (Or whenever, but at some point.)

 I was humbled when:

-Also a tougher one compared to the first group.
 You need to open your kimono up a bit here and expose yourself.
 You need to get comfortable revealing a belief or position you once held that later proved to be wrong.
 Or, the equivalent of that.
 If not a belief, then an attitude you had about yourself that was shattered.